-GSBS is one of five schools within the Texas Tech University Health Sciences Center (TTUHSC).
-The Graduate Faculty membership within GSBS is composed of faculty who have appointments with either the School of Medicine (SOM); School of Pharmacy (SOP) or the GSBS Department of Public Health.
+GSBS is one of six schools within the Texas Tech University Health Sciences Center (TTUHSC).
+The Graduate Faculty membership within GSBS is composed of faculty who have appointments with either the School of Medicine (SOM); Paul L. Foster School of Medicine (PLF-SOM), School of Pharmacy

+(SOP) or the GSBS Department of Public Health.
 In order to function efficiently, the GSBS faculty and students operate daily out of the schools and department listed above.
 The Chair of each department works with GSBS to help oversee the educational programs.